-The power industry continues to be a hotbed of innovation, with activity driven by declining battery prices and total costs of ownership, increases in fleet electrification, and the enactment of emissions targets, and growing importance of technologies such as electric vehicle charging systems.
-In the last three years alone, there have been over 439,000 patents filed and granted in the power industry, according to GlobalData’s report on Environment Sustainability in Power: DC fast charging EVs.
+The power industry continues to be a hotbed of patent innovation.
+Activity is driven by declining battery prices and total costs of ownership, increases in fleet electrification, and the enactment of emissions targets, and growing importance of technologies such as electric vehicle charging systems.
+In the last three years alone, there have been over 656,000 patents filed and granted in the power industry, according to GlobalData’s report on Electric vehicles in power: DC fast charging EVs.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the power industry using innovation intensity models built on over 83,000 patents, there are 90+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 70,000 patents to analyze innovation intensity for the power industry, there are 40+ innovation areas that will shape the future of the industry.

-DC fast charging EVS is a key innovation area in environmental sustainability
+DC fast charging EVs is a key innovation area in electric vehicles